 Propagation from seed or soft-wood cuttings of current season’s growth.

-Several cultivars are available:
+Several cultivars are available including:

 This species was originally named Syzygium floribundum but changed to Waterhousea in 1983.
 It is considered by some botanists to be Syzygium but the name of Waterhousea is currently retained by NSW Herbarium.